sjc/jag3d/README.md

 If the "Gouraud Shaded Textures" version is used, the `FixModelTextures()` function should be run on each of your models.
 (NOTE: This renderer doesn't run well at the moment, probably due to lack of buffer memory in the GPU.
 This should improve in the future.)

+### Indexed Mode Renderers

+Renderers which target indexed (8bpp and below) modes have been added.
+They are selectable by un-commenting the appropriate section in `renderer.s`.
+The `demo.c` contains an example of setting up the screen buffers for these modes.
+These cannot use the Gouraud shading or z-buffer features of the blitter.
+The light model parameter of the render call is ignored, and the caller is responsible for sorting the objects to be rendered into back-to-front order.

 ## Setup and Rendering

 Load the renderer into GPU memory with `LoadAndInitRenderer()`.
 This takes no parameters and will load and initialise the default renderer, built from `renderer.s`.

 If you are not using the GPU for anything else, you can be load and initialise the rendering code once eg. before entering your main game loop.
 Once the initialisation code has been run it is no longer needed and the space it occupied is freed for use by the renderer.

 At the start of each frame, after swapping the screen buffers and making any updates to the camera's position and orientation, call `SetupFrame()`.
 This sets up the camera matrix used by all subsequent calls to the object rendering function.
 It will also clear the buffer ready for drawing, if `INITCLEARBUFFER` is set in `renderer.s`.
-If not, the `ClearScreen()` function can be used.
+If not, the `ClearScreenAndZBuffer()` function -- or `ClearScreenBuffer()` if using an indexed mode renderer -- can be used.

 Each object is rendered to the current buffer using `RenderObject()`.
 This takes as parameters: